shahab-sarmashghi/ISTAT/README.md

 DP p-value is 8.66247e-06
 PB p-value is 2.63722e-10
 ```
 Here, `54` out of `101` reference intervals are overlapped by query intervals, and the computed p-values using DP and PB methods for the observed overlap are reported.
-Further, all possible p-values for overlap ranging from `0` to `m` (number of reference intervals) is written to `hirt-1000-pval.txt`.
+Furthermore, all possible p-values for overlap ranging from `0` to `m` (number of reference intervals) is written to `hirt-1000-pval.txt`.

 [1]: https://www.cell.com/cell-systems/pdf/S2405-4712(19)30187-5.pdf